-A Pap test is usually the first step in determining cervix health and is often done as part of routine screening, such as an annual OB-GYN exam.
+A Pap test is usually the first step in determining cervical health and is often performed as part of routine screening.

 What is a pap test?

-During a Pap test, your doctor inserts a swab into the vagina and takes a sample of cells from the cervix, which are examined under a microscope.
+During a Pap test, your doctor inserts a swab into the vagina and takes a sample of cervical cells, which are examined under a microscope.
 If abnormal cells are found, your doctor may order additional diagnostic tests for cervical cancer and other diseases.